crazycapivara/deckgl/README.md

 Notes
 -----

--   It is a known issue that the deckgl widget might not be visible in the viewer pane of RStudio.
-Just open it in your browser by clicking **Show in new window** and everything will be fine.
+-   It is a known issue that the *deckgl widget* might not be visible in the viewer pane of RStudio.
+Just open it in your browser by clicking *Show in new window* and everything will be fine.
 -   The [documentation](https://crazycapivara.github.io/deckgl/) is work in progress.
-Please check also the [examples](https://github.com/crazycapivara/deckgl/tree/master/inst/examples) as a starting point.
+See also the [examples](https://github.com/crazycapivara/deckgl/tree/master/inst/examples) as a good starting point.